- Tracy Gunn

 The purpose of the respiratory and circulatory systems is to supply tissues with Oxygen and to remove Carbon Dioxide: the two gases most important to your metabolic processes.

-It carries waste, CO2 and other wastes, from your tissues for elimination.
+It carries waste, CO2 and other wastes from your tissues for elimination.

 The gas exchange between the tissues and the blood occurs in capillaries throughout the body.